 Canada Goose is facing off against a similarly-named outerwear company that it claims is intentionally mimicking the “look and feel” of its products and logos.
-According to the complaint that it filed in a federal court in Illinois on June 30, Canada Goose claims that the like-named Goose Country is on the hook for trademark infringement, trademark dilution, unfair competition and false designation of origin, and unjust enrichment in connection with its continued sale of products that not only bear a similar brand name as Canada Goose but that make use of a lookalike design in furtherance of an attempt to confuse consumers and benefit from the reputation of – and demand for – Canada Goose products.
+According to the lawsuit that it filed in a federal court in Illinois on June 30, Canada Goose claims that the like-named Goose Country is on the hook for trademark infringement, trademark dilution, unfair competition and false designation of origin, and unjust enrichment in connection with its continued sale of products that not only bear a similar brand name as Canada Goose but that make use of a lookalike design in furtherance of an attempt to confuse consumers and benefit from the reputation of – and demand for – Canada Goose products.

 Canada Goose sets the stage in the complaint that it filed late last month, asserting that it is “one of the world’s premier brands of apparel, and well known for its outerwear,” with its sales in the U.S., alone, exceeding $216 million in 2020.
 The brand contends that due to its consistent use of “numerous GOOSE trademarks in connection with the promotion and sale of [its] clothing and related products and services … in the United States since at least as early as 1994,” coupled with its “substantial promotional, advertising, publicity, and public relations activities,” the Canada Goose brand and its trademarks have become “well known, and consumers have come to know, rely upon, and recognize the GOOSE trademarks as identifying its branded products and retail stores.”